A Garden for Your Senses

 To attract butterflies include parsley in your herb garden and let some of your plants flower.
 Don't get upset if you find that you are sharing your herbs with some caterpillars: they are, of course, going to become beautiful butterflies or moths.
 Herbs will recover well from a caterpillar attack, but if there are too many for you, just pick them off.
 You never need insecticide for herbs.
 Also most herbs don't need extra fertilizer: if they grow too fast from over-fertilization, they may not develop as much fragrance.

 Think about the proximity to your kitchen and to your nose when arranging your herbs.
 Various pots artfully arranged on your patio or deck, hanging baskets, or raised beds will tempt you to rub the leaves each time you walk by.
 My three-foot high rosemary bush is located just outside the back door.
 More times than not, I just can't help myself and stroke one of its branches as I round that corner.

-So cater to your senses and start an herb garden this year.
+Cater to your senses by starting an herb garden this year.

 - The University of Florida extension agents' site provides good growing